 All hell breaks loose at the AsheCliff Hospital for the criminally insane on Shutter Island when they find one of their most dangerous patients to have escaped the premises but hiding somewhere in the hospital.
 Investigators Teddy and Chuck come on board and start looking for clues on the island.
 They find everyone to be a suspect.
 Even Teddy himself.
 Martin Scorsese’s neo-noir has the viewer caught biting his nail in anticipation.
 And when the curtains are down, he asks the same question that Teddy has asked as well – “Which would be worse?
 To live as a monster or die as a good man?”

 7. No Country for Old Men (2007)

 Here’s a tip for all the movie buffs.
 Watch all of Coen brother’s movies and then praise me later.
-They have created some of the best films like A serious man, Fargo, True Grit to name a few.
-This film like many of the others is a masterpiece.
-Llewelyn Moss (Josh Brolin) is a hunter whose life takes a wrong turn when he stumbles upon a scene of drug deal gone wrong.
+They have created some of the best films like A serious man, Fargo, True Grit, to name a few.
+This film, like many of the others, is a masterpiece.
+Llewelyn Moss (Josh Brolin) is a hunter whose life takes a wrong turn when he stumbles upon a scene of a drug deal gone wrong.
 His greed gets hold of him as he decides to keep the two million dollars retrieved from the scene.
-This makes killer Anton Chigurh (Javier Bardem) follow him and he will stop at nothing until he gets his money and hunts Moss down.
+This makes killer Anton Chigurh (Javier Bardem) follow him, and he will stop at nothing until he gets his money and hunts Moss down.
 This results in a violent cat and mouse chase i.e. if the cat was a psychopathic killer and if the mouse was…..er… Josh Brolin.